 Does spending hours of your time mind-numbingly scanning negatives sound like fun?
 Maybe it’s fun in the Nietzschean, “stare at the pit” sense, but I don’t really think so. |

 I think you know which option I would choose if I had negatives to scan.
 I know which option you should choose.
 What are you waiting for?
-Go ahead and place your order with Southtree!
+Place your order with Southtree and keep your memories safe—no fingerprint disasters required!